The Primordial Forces

 The et'Ada took many forms and had many desires.
 Some aligned more closely with Anu, others with Padomay, and many fell somewhere between.
 Among them were figures whose names would echo through all of history:

-1. Auri-El, the dragon god of time, father of the elves, known to humans as Akatosh.
+- Auri-El, the dragon god of time, father of the elves, known to humans as Akatosh.
 Auri-El is his elven name, the one used by the Aldmer and their descendants.

-2. Magnus, the architect of Mundus, who later departed the mortal plane and became the sun.
+- Magnus, the architect of Mundus, who later departed the mortal plane and became the sun.
 It is through the sun that magic flows into the world; Magnus is thus regarded as the origin of all arcane power.

-3. Lorkhan, the trickster, the missing god and father of all humans.
+- Lorkhan, the trickster, the missing god and father of all humans.

-5. Mehrunes Dagon, prince of destruction and ambition, who will serve as patron of the deep elves, called Dwemer, through much of the Merethic Era.
+- Mehrunes Dagon, prince of destruction and ambition, who will serve as patron of the deep elves, called Dwemer, through much of the Merethic Era.

-6. Azura, the prince of dusk and dawn, of moonshadow and the in-between.
+- Azura, the prince of dusk and dawn, of moonshadow and the in-between.
 She will become patron of the Altmer, the high elves, revered as a keeper of fate and beauty, and one of the few Daedric Princes the elves have historically regarded with genuine devotion.

 The Great Division: Aedra and Daedra

-Others refused.
-They kept their full power and retreated to their own realms of Oblivion.
+Others refused to relinquish their power.
+They kept their full essence and retreated to their own realms of Oblivion.
 These became the Daedra, also an elven term, meaning "not our ancestors": powerful, unchanging, and forever separate from the mortal world.
+The seventeen most powerful Daedra created the planets that orbit around Nirn, the planets of the mortals, and are called Daedric Princes.

 Further Reading